 Can you imagine a wave of biblical proportions capable of flooding and destroying part of Europe and West Africa and the eastern shores of America?
 This is predicted by a mathematical model published in 2001 by a couple of geologists.
 This study predicts that such an event could be triggered by a volcano on La Palma which could be more important than we think

-Some people believe that our planet takes advantage of certain circumstances to take its revenge against this hairless monkey that has been mistreating it for a long time, that as a living organism it would have a kind of immune system that fights to expel from its organism the beings that are decimating it.
+Some people believe that our planet takes advantage of certain circumstances to take its revenge against this hairless monkey that has been mistreating it for a long time, that as a living being it would have a kind of immune system that fights to expel from its organism the beings that are decimating it.
 The responses that this planetary immune system would trigger would be natural catastrophes.
 On the other hand, others argue that these disastrous events that claim thousands of lives are really processes that must take place following the laws of geophysics and geology that govern our planet.
 However, regardless of the cause of the natural disasters, the only thing that is certain is that our species, which believes itself to be the leader of the food chain, is defenseless against the inescapable forces of nature, which on several occasions have erased entire civilizations from the face of the planet in the blink of an eye.
 Such is our futility.

 Since the dawn of humanity, we have been aware that there are forces that are beyond us, although in one way or another we have tried to deal with them.
 At first, we fought them passively, almost submitting to them.
 We thought they were the furious gods who were executing their wrath against us for not worshipping them properly and we tried to appease them by offering them all kinds of offerings.
-Today, Homo sapiens is trying to defend itself and to foresee these cataclysms through science and technology, and although we have made great strides, we are still in our infancy.
+Today, Homo sapiens is trying to defend himself and to foresee these cataclysms through science and technology, and although we have made great strides, we are still in our infancy.
 In most cases, natural disasters happen without us being able to prevent them.

 The Cumbre Vieja

 The nickname given to this volcanic island lives up to its natural beauty.
 It is known as “the beautiful island” and is the most northwestern island of the Canary archipelago.
 It is also a Biosphere Reserve since 2002.
 But we must not underestimate it, because its surface is sown with volcanoes.
 The peaks of Taburiente, Fuencaliente, El Charco, etc., rise majestically to the top of the skies of La Palma.
-But in this entry we will focus exclusively on one of them, which we have not yet given the presentation it deserves.
+But in this post we will focus exclusively on one of them, which we have not yet given the presentation it deserves.

 We are referring to the Cumbre Vieja volcano.
 It is one of the youngest volcanoes on the island, as the oldest rocks have been dated to about 125000 years ago, and its peak reaches two kilometers above sea level.
 It is located in the south of La Palma and practically occupies half of it.
 He is considered one of the most active on the island.
 In fact, in historical times it has erupted seven times, the last time in 1971.
 It has been in the news several times recently because of the seismic movements and swarms (earthquakes with several aftershocks) that have been detected in its vicinity.
 For example, last October, nearly 200 low-intensity earthquakes were detected in the southern part of the island on several consecutive days.
 This has set off alarm bells in the face of an alleged imminent risk of eruption, which would lead to a disaster of unimaginable proportions.
 However, experts say it is normal for earthquakes to occur in an active volcano.
 Even so, fear is not diluted.
 It is curious, since not as much attention is paid to other similar situations that occur in other parts of the world.
-Something special has the Cumbre Vieja so that the media and various Internet portals devote so many paragraphs to it.
+Something special has the Cumbre Vieja so that the media and various Internet webs devote so many paragraphs to it.
 And to understand this, we have to travel in our own particular time machine to the year 2001.

 The catastrophic model of Ward and Day

-That year, the scientific journal Geophysical Research Letters published an article whose echo has survived to this day, as it comes back to light every time an earthquake occurs near the volcano.
-That work was signed by two geologists: Steven N. Ward, from the University of California, and Simon Day, from University College of London.
+That year, the scientific journal Geophysical Research Letters published a paper whose echo has survived to this day, as it comes back to light every time an earthquake occurs near the volcano.
+That work was signed by two geologists: Steven N. Ward, from the University of California, and Simon Day, from the University College of London.
 These authors tried to test a disturbing hypothesis: could the Cumbre Vieja collapse and cause a colossal tsunami that would destroy the eastern coasts of the Americas and the Atlantic coasts of the African and European countries near La Palma?
 Before answering this question, let’s take this bit by bit.

 Why did they focus on the Cumbre Vieja and not on another volcano?
 As we have already mentioned, the Cumbre Vieja has erupted seven times during the historical period.
 The last two times were in 1949 and 1971 respectively.
 However, it was the 1949 eruption that alerted the experts.
 That event generated a fault or fracture under the western flank of the volcano, making it more unstable.
 On top of that, the same side was already unstable according to Ward and Day, as it is supported by a platform formed by the unstable accumulation of sediments generated during previous eruptions.
 For a better visualization, we can imagine a building built on a mountain of uncemented stones.